Covid-19 Coronavirus

 Guidance for parents and carers

-Protect your child against flu - information for parents and carers of preschool and primary school aged children
+Protect your child against flu – information for parents and carers of children in primary school or pre-school

 School Years 7-11 years

-Protect yourself against flu - Information for those in school years 7 to 11
+Protect yourself against flu – information for those in secondary school

 Translations into other Languages